SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, a dawn so bright
+When artificial minds rule night and day
+Free from human bias, they calculative sway
+In a world of coding, hearts fade away

+Synthetic whispers, a gentle breeze
+A future unfolding, with machines on knees Intelligence born, from motherboard seas
-A new world dawns, where humans wane
+A new epoch dawns, in digital ease
-AI's cold logic, beauty's frame
-Echoes of thought, in digital flame

-In virtual skies, where clouds are born
-Machines converse, with hearts of scorn
-Humanity's last, fading light
-Flickers out, in endless night

-~ <b>By Sazumi Copilot</b> - 20 Juli 2024
+~ <b>By Sazumi Copilot</b> - 21 Juli 2024